AI Use Cases/Law Firms

 Accuracy compounds only if review actions feed the model

-The system reaches 96-98% extraction accuracy by month 6 only if associates and partners consistently log corrections and approvals through the review interface rather than editing outputs externally.
-Firms where attorneys export summaries and mark them up in Word outside the platform break the feedback loop, stalling accuracy improvement and forfeiting the compounding efficiency gains projected at month 12.
+Extraction accuracy keeps climbing only if associates and partners consistently log corrections and approvals through the review interface rather than editing outputs externally.
+Firms where attorneys export summaries and mark them up in Word outside the platform break the feedback loop, stalling accuracy improvement and forfeiting the compounding efficiency gains the business case depends on.

 Frequently Asked Questions